Haixing-Hu/js-type-detect/README.md

 and flexibility of `Proxy`, but it also means that directly detecting `Proxy` objects through external observation presents a challenge.

+## <span id="test-coverage">Test Coverage</span>

+This library maintains high test coverage across its codebase:

+- **Statement Coverage**: 100%
+- **Branch Coverage**: 87.53%
+- **Function Coverage**: 96.55%
+- **Line Coverage**: 100%

+Some files, such as `global-object.js`, have specific testing challenges due to their reliance on runtime evaluations and environment-specific behavior.
+These are handled through specialized test wrappers that verify the functionality while maintaining the integrity of the production code.

+The test suite includes comprehensive tests for all exported functions and constants, including edge cases and environment-specific features like File API components that may not be available in all JavaScript environments.

 ## <span id="contributing">Contributing</span>

-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request to the [GitHub repository].
+If you find any issues or have suggestions for improvements, please feel free to raise an issue or submit a pull request in the [GitHub repository].

 ## <span id="license">License</span>

 [type-detect] is distributed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more details.

 [type-detect]: https://npmjs.com/package/@qubit-ltd/type-detect
 [typeinfo]: https://npmjs.com/package/@qubit-ltd/typeinfo